AlexandrKarpilovich/TMS-Android-developer/README.md

 - [x] Output the first 10 numbers of the sequence 0, -5, -10, -15...
 - [x] Write a program that displays the squares of numbers from 10 to 20 inclusive.

-**Homework required.
-Part №3:**
+**HoHomework.
+Optional part:**
 - [x] Display the first 11 terms of the Fibonacci sequence.
 - [x] For each month, the bank accrues 7% of the amount to the deposit amount.
 Write a program that the user enters the deposit amount and the number of months.
 And the bank calculates the final amount of the deposit taking into account the accrual of interest in each month.
 To calculate an amount including interest use a for loop.
 - [x] Write a program that prints the multiplication table to the console.

 **Difficulty doing homework:**

-There were no problems with homework.
+* There were no problems with homework.
 Material learned and understood.

 [Table of contents](#anchor)